 15-17 Tavistock Place

 Before joining LSHTM, I worked as a Research Officer at the Overseas Development Institute in London.
-Currently I work with the Gender Violence and Health Centre (GVHC) which is part of the Social and Mathematical Epidemiology Group (SaME) in the Department of Global Health and Development (GHD).
+I am affiliated with the Gender Violence and Health Centre which is part of the Social and Mathematical Epidemiology Group (SaME) in the Department of Global Health and Development (GHD).

 I am a Fellow of the Higher Education Academy.
 I enjoy teaching on a number of face-to-face and distance learning courses in the Faculties of Public Health and Policy and Infectious and Tropical Diseases.
 I am module organiser of Principles and Practice of Health Promotion and co-organiser of the GVHC short course Researching Gender Based Violence: Methods and Meaning.
 I supervise two LSHTM PhD students and a number of MSc students enrolled on both London-based and Distance Learning MSc programmes.

 My current research interest centre on reconceptualising adoelscent sexual and reproductive health morbidity using a systems science approach.
 I am also particularly motivated by action-oriented research to inform interventions and positive change.